-Are you resolved to get physically fit this year?
 Joining a health club or fitness center is the first step many people will take to accomplish this goal.
-Before you choose a health club, check out this information from the California Department of Consumer Affairs that is designed to help you pick out the club that is just right for you.
+Before you choose a health club, check out this informational page from the Los Angeles County Bar Association that offers quick tips to help you pick out the club that is just right for you.
 Several factors should be taken into consideration when searching for a health club or fitness center to join.

 Signing a Contract